Renormalization of crossing probabilities in the dilute Potts model: Towards hexagonal analogues of crossing events from the random cluster renormalization argument

-\textbf{Theorem} $2^{*}$ (\textit{hexagonal crossing probabilities}): For $x \leq \frac{1}{\sqrt{n}}$, aspect ratio $n$ of a regular hexagon $H \subset \mathcal{S}_T$, $c > 0$, and horizontal crossing $\mathcal{H}$ across $H$, estimates on crossing probabilities with free, wired or mixed boundary conditions satisfy the following criterion in the following \textbf{4} possible behaviors.
+\textbf{Theorem} $2$ (\textit{hexagonal crossing probabilities}): For $x \leq \frac{1}{\sqrt{n}}$, aspect ratio $N$ of a regular hexagon (namely a hexagon with equal side lengths) $H \subsetneq \mathcal{S}_T$, $c > 0$, and horizontal crossing $\mathcal{H}$ across $H$, estimates on crossing probabilities with free, wired or mixed boundary conditions satisfy the following criterion provided in the following four possible behaviors.

-\begin{itemize} \item[$\bullet$] \textit{{Subcritical}}: For every $n \geq 1$, under wired boundary conditions, $\mu_{G,x,n}^{1}[ \mathcal{H} ] \leq \mathrm{exp}(-cn)$,
+\begin{itemize} \item[$\bullet$] \textit{{Subcritical}}: For every $N \geq 1$, under wired boundary conditions, $\mu_{G,x,n}^{1}[ \mathcal{H} ] \leq \mathrm{exp}(-c N)$,

-\item[$\bullet$] \textit{{Supercritical}}: For every $n \geq 1$, under free boundary conditions, $\mu_{G,x,n}^{0}[\mathcal{H}] \geq 1 - \mathrm{exp}(-cn) $,
+\item[$\bullet$] \textit{{Supercritical}}: For every $N \geq 1$, under free boundary conditions, $\mu_{G,x,n}^{0}[\mathcal{H}] \geq 1 - \mathrm{exp}(-c N) $,